Oliver-Malkin/Oliver-Malkin/README.md

-I'm a fourth year Astrophysics student studying at the University of Leicester.
+I'm a graduate Astrophysics student from the University of Leicester.

 I enjoy anything space related, full-stack web development and embedded systems/robotics.